 First time being arrested?

 Is this the first time you have been arrested or charged with a Resisting or Obstructing Charge?
 Call now to ask about potential enrollment in Pre-Trial Diversion programs for first time offenders.
 While not really a defense to the charge, a pretrial intervention program is a method of resolving your criminal charges without going to trial.
 Completing a pre-trial diversion program could be an available means to have your charges dismissed and then later sealed or expunged from your record.
 Call today to find out more.
 Lead Attorney Grant Schwarz is available 24 hours a day 7 days a week to discuss your charges, even holidays and weekends.
-Call 954-620-8320 or email at [email protected]
+Call 954-620-8320 or email at [email protected].

-Broward County, Miami, and Palm Beach Trespass Lawyer
+Broward County Trespass Lawyer